Informo/specs/content/introduction/_index.md

 are described in [their own section](/information-distribution).

-On top of that, Informo also provides trust management mechanisms which are designed to let readers have a reliable idea of who an information source really is without having to rely on a potentially insecure network.
+On top of that, Informo also provides trust management mechanisms which are designed to let readers have a reliable idea of the origin and authenticity of a news item without having to rely on a potentially insecure network.
 This set of mechanisms is described in [its own section](/trust-management).

 ### Get involved!